audrey-b/sims/README.md

 ```

 If the user wishes to duplicate the datasets then they can either
-regenerate them by specifying a different path but the same key.
+regenerate them by specifying a different path but the same seed.
 Alternatively, they can copy the existing `.sims.rds` and datasets files
 to a new directory using `sims_copy()`